Scotmid Funerals Tartan Strip

 • Welcome: A minister or celebrant opens with words of comfort.

 • Readings: Passages from the Bible or other literature are read that hold meaning for the deceased.
-Popular ones from the Bible include St. Padre Pio, who people who are sick often find comfort in.
+Popular ones from the Bible include St. Padre Pio, whom people who are sick often find comfort in.

 • Eulogies: This is when the family and friends share fond memories and stories of the deceased, often sharing funny mannerisms or quirks of them.